-Provided further that a person who opts to pay tax under clause (a) or clause (b) or clause (c) may supply services (other than those referred to in clause (b) of paragraph 6 of Schedule II, of value not exceeding ten per cent of turnover in a State or Union territory in the preceding financial year or five lakh rupees, whichever CGST Act-(Effective from 1st February 2019) ic highor Provided further that a person who opts to pay tax under clause (a) or clause (b) or clause (c) may supply services (other than those referred to in clause (b) of paragraph 6 of Schedule II, of value not exceeding ten per cent of turnover in a State or Union territory in the preceding financial year or five
+6 of Schedule said person shall not be Section 10(1) of CGST Act-(Effective Dated 1st February 2019) II) ineligible for the composition scheme under section 10 subject to the fulfilment of all other conditions specified therein.
+Provided further that a person who opts to pay tax under clause (a) or clause (b) or clause (c) may supply services (other than those referred to in clause (b) of paragraph 6 of Schedule II), of value not exceeding ten per cent of turnover in a State or Union territory in the preceding financial year or five lakh rupees, whichever is higher.
+For the purposes of second proviso, the value of exempt supply of services provided by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount shall not be taken into account for determining the value of turnover in a State or Union territory (Explanation to Section 10(1) of CGST Act, 2017) Second Proviso to Section 10(1) of CGST Act-(Effective from 1st February 2019) Provided further that a person who opts to pay tax under clause (a) or clause (b) or clause (c) may supply services (other than those referred to in clause (b) of paragraph 6 of Schedule II), of value not exceeding ten per cent of turnover in a State or Union territory in the preceding financial year or five lakh rupees, whichever is higher.